 Some countries require that you apply for a visa before entering their country, but others don't.
 If you want to travel to Thailand you can just show up at the Bangkok airport and get in the country for free without a visa!
 China is not that way.
 You have to apply for a visa ahead of time and it's expensive.
 It's also a long and confusing process trying to get it and you have to time it just right so that it arrives before your flight.
 China can just change their visa rules at anytime and you just have to go along with it.

 The awesome thing about volunteering with ILP is that the visa is included in the program fee and they also do all the work of getting it for you.
-So if you volunteer somewhere like Poland where you don't even need a visa you're paying the same price as you would volunteering in China, but the expensive visa is included!
+So if you volunteer somewhere like Lithuania where you don't even need a visa you're paying the same price as you would volunteering in China, but the expensive visa is included!
 It's just a little more bang for your buck.
-I'll travel to Poland on my own later and I'll cross China off my bucket list now while someone else who is experienced and knowledgable is worrying about getting my visa.
+I'll travel to Lithuania on my own later and I'll cross China off my bucket list now while someone else who is experienced and knowledgable is worrying about getting my visa.

 Oh and also I have this really cool visa in my passport forever now, so that's a pretty bomb bonus!